DisCoTec/discotec.github.io/2023/ice.md

 #### Biography

-[Carla Ferreira](http://ctp.di.fct.unl.pt/~cf/) is an Associate Professor at [Computer Science Department](http://www.di.fct.unl.pt/) of the [NOVA University of Lisbon](http://www.fct.unl.pt/), and a researcher at [NOVA Laboratory for Computer Science and Informatics](http://nova-lincs.di.fct.unl.pt//) (NOVA LINCS) in the Software Systems research group.
+[Carla Ferreira](http://ctp.di.fct.unl.pt/~cf/) is an Associate Professor at [Computer Science Department](http://www.di.fct.unl.pt/) of the [NOVA University of Lisbon](http://www.fct.unl.pt/), and a researcher at [NOVA LINCS](http://nova-lincs.di.fct.unl.pt/).
+Her research focuses on developing formal calculi, techniques, and tools to express and reason about concurrent and distributed systems with the ultimate goal of helping programmers build trustworthy and efficient systems.
+Currently, she leads the [TaRDIS project](https://www.project-tardis.eu/), a Horizon Europe project centered around the correct and efficient development of applications for swarms and decentralized distributed systems.
-She started her academic career as an Assistant at [Universidade do Minho](http://www.uminho.pt/).
-After that, she joined the [Dependable Systems & Software Engineering Group](http://www.dsse.ecs.soton.ac.uk/) (DSSE) of the [University of Southampton](http://www.soton.ac.uk/), first as a PhD student and later as a research fellow.
-After returning to Portugal in 2003, she was an Assistant Professor at [IST](http://www.ist.utl.pt/).

 ### Adrian Francalanza